 Hallin Fell is built for comfort, with its four-oven aga, oak kitchen and modern luxury bathrooms.
 But there’s speed, too, with the satellite broadband – so you keep in touch with the real world, even in this fantasy one of lakes, mountains and monastic peace.

 Hallin Fell House is a home with a heart and it’s right here in the large oak kitchen.
-Cook fresh and local for friends and family on the four-oven Aga or have one of our recommended caterers take over.
+Cook fresh and local for friends and family on the four-oven Aga or have a recommended caterer take over.

 In fact, you might never want to leave the Master Bedroom, which extends over the full length of the Upper Barn.
 That’s fine – we do meal deliveries.
 After the deepest sleep of your life, you’ll leave the six-foot antique-oak bed to gaze at the majestic crest of Hallin Fell from floor-to-ceiling windows.